 Background: UK automotive plastic moulded component manufacturer.
 Implemented flow manufacturing to meet the needs of a new, web-based B2B sales policy.
 The commitment was to same day shipment of all orders placed before 1pm.
 In an environment with several thousand SKUs the US management was especially worried because this had built up significant amounts of “just-in-case” or redundant inventory.

 Action: As part of a global transformation programme, all manufacturing processes were linked and synchronised in a flow, and driven to replenishment demand from finished goods inventory (FGI) Kanban and dual-card Kanban upstream through assembly, to the moulding machines.
 This replaced inherently inaccurate demand forecasts.
 Batch sizes were reduced to calculated “days of demand” quantities that produced much faster what was needed to replenish FGI and much less of what was not needed.

 Benefits: The benefits included greater Productivity, reduced waste, improved same day customer service by 63%, with total first year cash benefits of £600,000.
 The British MD and all his staff were delighted to be awarded a “Management Today” Factory of the Year Award.

-Background: UK-Scandinavian/global pharmaceuticals manufacturer of tablets, creams, solutions syringes and other delivery instruments.
-The GM of the largest tablet factory in Europe at the time felt he was up against a “glass ceiling” to business improvement he could find no way through.
+Background: Global UK-Scandinavian pharmaceuticals manufacturer of tablets, creams, solutions, syringes and other biomedical instruments.
+GM of the largest tablet factory in Europe was up against a capacity “glass ceiling” to business improvement he could find no way through without more significant investment.

-Action: Together, we pioneered a production transformation from push-based batch production of forecast “orders” to pull-based, demand fulfilment of individual customer orders.
+Action: Together, we pioneered productivity transformation from push-based batch production of forecast “orders” to pull-based, demand fulfilment of individual customer orders.
 Customer demand from the packaging lines pulled replenishment demand sequentially from discrete, mathematically sized reserves of semi-finished inventories located between processes.
 Lab capacity was also increased through parallel productivity gains while results and regulatory documentation were synchronised with production to further enhance product flow.

 Benefits: Industry regulated batch quantities were reconciled with In-Progress and Finished inventory levels and customer demand. $1bn in cash was released from Working Capital within 12 months across multiple small to mid-size facilities were reinvested in R&D. This was without detriment either to product availability or staffing levels as sales increased proportionately with productivity gains.